rust-lang/rust/src/librustc/dep_graph/README.md

 the map).

-Each `DepTrackingMap` is parameterized by a special type `M` that implements `DepTrackingMapId`; this trait defines the key and value types of the map, and also defines a fn for converting from the key to a `DepNode` label.
+Each `DepTrackingMap` is parameterized by a special type `M` that implements `DepTrackingMapConfig`; this trait defines the key and value types of the map, and also defines a fn for converting from the key to a `DepNode` label.
 You don't usually have to muck about with this by hand, there is a macro for creating it.
 You can see the complete set